Demoli/GodotUndoRedo/README.md

 https://medium.com/design-patterns-in-python/memento-pattern-eba610b3b59c

-# Important note

-Redo is currently broken, but undo should work fine, this will be resolved ASAP.

 ## Usage

 Add an Undoer node to your scene and set the target to the node you want to track (by default this is the current parent node).